neuroscout/neuroscout/docs/cli/singularity.md

 where `<version>` is the version of neuroscout-cli that you want to download.
 You must specify a version.

-You can see the tags available for download on [Github Packages](https://github.com/neuroscout/neuroscout-cli/pkgs/container/neuroscout-cli).
+You can see the tags available for download on [GitHub Packages](https://github.com/neuroscout/neuroscout-cli/pkgs/container/neuroscout-cli).

 !!! note